 I really didn’t like the way he barked, “You must remain quiet or you will not be processed”.

 Fuck you, dude.
-I got in his personal space and told him, aggressively, that we had all been traveling for at least a full day, had no sleep and little food, we were lost and pissed and he should act like he was a goddamn human being.
+I got in his personal space and told him, aggressively, maybe I poked my finger into his flabby chest, "We have all been traveling for a full day, had no sleep and little food, we are lost and pissed and you, Mr., should act like a goddamn human being, do your fucking job and help your clients."
 He bristled.
-I was about three seconds from smacking him.
+I was about three seconds from red fog hysterical violence.
 One more word.

 At that moment, our liberator appeared.
 He was benign, carried himself with dignity and in a thick Indian accent he asked, “What is wrong here.”
 He was focused on the prick I’d been facing off.
 Prick stepped back a foot or two.
 Obviously, the new guy was a supervisor; I used to work in a prison and I can read the body language of a submissive drone.

-I turned to the new man with the better suit and demeanor and said; “We’ve been in strange airports, bad hotels, shuttle buses and crowded hallways for almost two days.
+I turned to the new man, better suit and demeanor, and said; “We’ve been in strange airports, bad hotels, shuttle buses and crowded hallways for almost two days.
 We have all missed our connections and everyone is treating us like it’s our fault.
 We’ve been given no information and insulted, abused and threatened.
 In Germany, the people at Lufthansa had the balls to thank us for being patient as they were lying to us.
 I am not patient.
 I haven’t said much up until now because I don’t want to end up in Fucking Guantanamo.
 I don’t care anymore.”

 He said, “Come with me.”